AcademySoftwareFoundation/tac/process/tsc_faq.md

 ## Meetings

-TSC meetings are opportunities for the project community to come together to share updates and discuss issues and future plans.
+TSC meetings are opportunities for the project community to share updates and discuss issues and plans.
 All TSC meetings are considered open to the public unless there is a sensitive issue to discuss ( in the case of private meetings, Linux Foundation staff should be present at such meetings ).

-It's recommended to schedule meetings on a regular cadence ( for example, every other week at 2pm US Pacific Time ).
+It's recommended to schedule meetings on a regular cadence ( for example, every other week at 2:00 pm US Pacific Time ).
 Many project communities alternate TSC meeting times if project members are globally dispersed ( for example, one time that is US Eastern/Europe friendly and another that is US Pacific/Asia/Australia friendly ).

 ### Scheduling logistics